 California deaths spur pleas to stay home for Christmas

-LOS ANGELES (AP) — California”s deadly Christmas is being marked by pleas to stay away from holiday gatherings outside the home and avoid indoor church services as the rates of coronavirus deaths and hospitalizations soar.
-Public officials are issuing pleas to social distance in what could be a make-or-break effort to curb a COVID-19 surge that has filled some hospitals beyond normal capacity.
-The state has recorded more than 2 million COVID-19 cases and on Thursday a new record was recorded for hospitalizations.
-Gov. Gavin Newsom says hospitals are under “unprecedented pressure” and if current trends continue the number of those hospitalized because of the virus could double in 30 days.
+LOS ANGELES (AP) — California’s deadly Christmas is being marked by pleas to avoid holiday gatherings outside the home and indoor church services as the rates of coronavirus deaths and hospitalizations soar.
+Public officials are issuing pleas for social distancing in what could be a make-or-break effort to curb a COVID-19 surge that has filled some hospitals beyond normal capacity.
+The state has recorded more than 2 million COVID-19 cases and on Thursday set a new record for hospitalizations.
+Gov. Gavin Newsom says hospitals are facing “unprecedented pressure” and if current trends continue the number of those hospitalized due to the virus could double in 30 days.